Ponant/Localization/7.x/Readme.md

 ````

 The `InputModel` class plays the role of a *ViewModel* and is the one we need to provide translations for.
-Add the following key/value pairs to *SharedResources.de-DE.rex*
+Create the resource file `DataAnnotationResources.de-DE.resx` and add the following key/value pairs to *DataAnnotationResources.de-DE.rex*

 | Key | Value |
 | --- | ----- |